 Puteri Nor Ariane Yasmin

 The Green Ribbon Group wasn’t something that YAM Tengku Puteri and I ever planned on doing.
-We were quite happy to formalise our work together for a year, while she is International Patron.
+We were quite happy to formalise our work together for a year, while she was International Patron.
 But the support for my friend to raise awareness on mental health has simply been too overwhelming to ignore.
 I believe in YAM Tengku Puteri and her ability to drive change.
 I believe in my country and my fellow citizens’ ability to spread kindness and compassion, and I am confident that Malaysia will set standards on a community approach to mental health.
-For those wanting to improve mental healthcare in our country, the Green Ribbon Group is at your service.

 Marsya Shamshul Bahari

-There needs to be more conversation on mental health in our country, and this is something I aim to do through the Green Ribbon Group.
+A mentally healthy community can be achieved through many ways — from institutional change, such as mental health education and policy reform, to scaling up resources by becoming advocates ourselves!
+I believe there needs to be more conversation on mental health in our country — and this is something I aim to do through the Green Ribbon Group.
 Why mental health?
 It is simple – because I care.
-I grew up admiring how my grandmother contributed to the welfare of society through the platform she worked in.
+I admired how my grandmother contributed to society through the platform she worked in.
 She never failed to remind me to be kind, respectful and to always give back whenever I can.
-Naturally, I grew up wanting to emulate her efforts by giving back to society too.
-Our mental health matters.
-Change starts from us, and I believe, collectively as a society, we can and will make a change in the mental health scene in Malaysia together.
+Naturally, I grew up wanting to emulate her efforts by giving back to my community too, and I hope I am able to inspire others to follow suit.
+Change starts with us.
+As a community, I believe we can collectively make a change in the mental health scene in Malaysia together.